ProprioCS/Provia.Documents/Roles and Permissions.md

     - Ensure the security and integrity of sensitive data based on role-based access control

-    - Verify the seamless integration of Orion SuiteApps with the role-based functionality
+    - Verify the seamless integration of Provia SuiteApps with the role-based functionality

 2. Test Environment:

-    - NetSuite Sandbox account with Orion SuiteApps installed
+    - NetSuite Sandbox account with Provia SuiteApps installed

     - Test data representing various user roles, permissions, and organizational scenarios